abe1ge/jeeves_enterprise/README.md

 # jeeves
 Step 1: Copy all items found in "Jeeves Install Files" into the "shared" folder

-Step 2: Open up git bash in the jeeves_enterprise file, use "vagrant up masterEnt agent1"
+Step 2: Open up git bash in the jeeves_enterprise file and use the command "vagrant up masterEnt agent1"

 	You may be asked to choose a network interface.
 If this occours a list will be shown